-PIER is an approved UCSD Specialization available in 9 UCSD departments.
-The Specialization will acknowledge interdisciplinary skills trainees acquire beyond a traditional Ph.D.
+PIER is an approved UCSD Specialization available in 11 UCSD departments (Anthropology, Biological Sciences, Chemistry and Biochemistry, Economics, Ethnic Studies, Philosophy, Political Science, Sociology, Rady School of Management, Scripps Institution of Oceanography, Visual Arts).
+The Specialization will acknowledge interdisciplinary skills trainees acquire beyond a traditional disciplinary Ph.D.

 Training for UCSD Ph.D.
 Students